DisCoTec/discotec.github.io/2020/README.md

 # DisCoTec 2020 - 15th International Federated Conference on Distributed Computing Techniques

 [DisCoTec](https://www.discotec.org) is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)).
 It gathers conferences and workshops covering a broad spectrum of distributed computing subjects, from theoretical foundations and formal description techniques, to systems research issues.
-~~DisCoTec 2020 will take place at the [University of Malta](http://www.um.edu.mt), [Valletta](https://www.um.edu.mt/campuses/valletta), in June 15-19, 2020.~~

-## IMPORTANT NOTICE

-The DisCoTeC organisation committee has decided that, due to the current COVID-19 developments, the conference will be held **online**.
-Accepted papers will be published as planned, by June 2020, but no physical meeting/presentations will take place.
-Instead, the authors of accepted papers will record their talks and discuss them with the conference participants online.
+~~DisCoTec 2020 will take place at the [University of Malta](http://www.um.edu.mt), [Valletta](https://www.um.edu.mt/campuses/valletta), in June 15-19, 2020~~.
+Due to the current COVID-19 developments, the conference is still hosted by the [University of Malta](http://www.um.edu.mt) but it will be held **online**.
+Instead of physical meeting/presentations, the authors of accepted papers have recorded their talks to discuss them with the conference participants online.